phalcon-orphanage/docs/en/reference/views.rst

     $view = new SimpleView();

-    //A trailing directory separator is required
+    // A trailing directory separator is required
     $view->setViewsDir("../app/views/");

     // Render a view and return its contents as a string